Everything I Wish I Could Pin on Twitter

 Photo by SHVETS production on Pexels.

-Note: “In Progress” simply means I don’t yet have pages for every category for a region.
+Note: “In Progress” simply means I don’t yet have pages or information for every category for a region.
 “Coming Soon” is a place holder for the regions I haven’t started on yet.
 The Turtle Island section is laid out a little differently, and may evolve as I add to it.
-I welcome additions to every region (and answers to the things I’m pondering) at any time.
+I welcome additions to every region at any time.
+(In case you came here from someplace else, I’m @kcotenti on Twitter.)

 Hurricane Beryl Relief Fund